Paramedic to Respiratory Therapist- Is it Possible

-Paramedic to Respiratory Therapist: Is it Possible in 2023?
+Paramedic to Respiratory Therapist: Is it Possible?
+(2024)

-Are you a paramedic hoping to become a respiratory therapist?
-Is it even possible?
+Are you a paramedic thinking about transitioning into a career as a respiratory therapist?
+Is it even possible to make the switch?

 The short answer: